Twenty One Pilots: 2015–2017: Blurryface and commercial success

 The band began the Blurryface Tour on May 11, 2015, in Glasgow, Scotland.
 Their headline route spanned the United States, England, and Canada.
-The U.S. leg began September 8, 2015, and featured Echosmith and Finish Ticket as openers.
+The U.S. leg featured Echosmith and Finish Ticket as openers.
 Twenty One Pilots performed "Stressed Out" on Late Night with Seth Meyers on September 14, 2015.
 The band announced a London show in February 2016, and later announced a run of UK dates, with a second London date added.
 The band Transviolet served as openers.

 A second tour for the Blurryface album, the Emotional Roadshow World Tour, started in Cincinnati on May 31, 2016.
 The tour covered the United States, Canada, Mexico, Europe, and Australia.
 Chef'Special and Mutemath opened for the American leg.
 Irish singer Bry joined the tour for its European leg.

 On June 16, 2016, the band released the song "Heathens" as the first single from the Suicide Squad soundtrack, earlier than the expected release date of June 24, after the song leaked onto the internet on June 15.
 A music video for the song was released on June 21, 2016.
 "Heathens" plays during the ending credits of the film.
 The track became their second No. 2 song on the U.S. Billboard Hot 100, and second to become certified Diamond.
 The fifth single from Blurryface, "Ride," peaked at No. 5 on the charts and earned their third Diamond certification.
 Alongside "Heathens," which reached No. 4 the same week, the band became the third rock act in the 58-year history of the Hot 100 to have two singles simultaneously in the top five, joining the ranks of the Beatles and Elvis Presley, making them the first act in 47 years to achieve this milestone.

 In September 2016, the band contributed a cover of the piano ballad "Cancer" by My Chemical Romance to the tribute album Rock Sound Presents: The Black Parade.
 An animated lyric video followed the release of the song.

 Twenty One Pilots featured as the musical guest on Saturday Night Live on October 8, 2016, performing orchestra-accompanied versions of "Heathens" and "Ride".
 The band later performed a medley of "Heathens" and "Stressed Out" on the American Music Awards of 2016, where they also accepted their first awards on American television for Favorite Pop/Rock Duo and Favorite Alternative Rock Artist.
 On November 25, 2016, the band released a limited-edition live vinyl album documenting two performances at Fox Oakland Theatre, on the duo's 2015 Blurryface Tour under the name Blurryface Live.